99-Page Dental Template Customisation in 60 Days — White-Label for a US Marketing Agency

 | Page health at handoff | Staging URLs returned HTTP 200 in the sitemap audit |

-The outcome, restated plainly: the agency’s template was customised across 99 pages and 10 templates, over 60 calendar days, inside the 61-hour estimate.
+What shipped: the agency’s template, customised across 99 pages and 10 templates, over 60 calendar days, all of it inside the 61-hour estimate.

 Process